How can I obtain more information about Stone School Cooperative Preschool or arrange to take a tour of the school?

 What about my other children while I am assisting?

-- When you are the assist parent, your attention needs to be on assisting with the class, so you cannot bring younger children.
-Younger siblings are welcome at other times you are at the school such as for parties.
+- When you are scheduled as an Assist Parent, your attention needs to be on assisting with the class, so younger children cannot accompany you.
+Younger siblings are of course welcome at other times you are at the school, such as for parties.

-- At orientation before school begins, you may sign up for a babysitting swap with other parents in your class.
+- You may participate in a Babysitting Swap.
+Before school begins, you may sign up to exchange child care duties for younger siblings with other parents in your class.
 You may let the Assist Scheduler know about your arrangements to avoid being scheduled on the same dates.

 What does an assist parent do?